I asked my patient, “How are you, my friend?”

 Join me in supporting RevGalBlogPals.
 Together we do make a difference in our devotion and our ministries.
 And if you have a woman pastor, chaplain or clergy member, send them our way!
 We will join forces for the greater Good!

 Sometimes in hospice work, however, we do not have tasks we can do.
 We provide the gift of Presence.
 Of listening.
 Of hearing and holding stories.
-It is a privilege and a blessing.
+It is a privilege, a sacred Calling, and a blessing.

 I Will Hold Your Story